Anarchy (Chumbawamba album)

-Anarchy is the sixth studio album by anarcho-punk band Chumbawamba.
+Anarchy is the sixth studio album by British anarcho-punk band Chumbawamba.
 Many of the tracks address specific social issues, such as homophobia, strikes or fascism.

 Its graphic cover, depicting a baby's head emerging from a vagina, prompted the record to be banned from some shops and stocked in plain sleeves in others.
-The iTunes version of the album replaces the baby picture with a painting of several flowers.
+The Spotify and iTunes version, as well as the Japanese physical edition of the album replaces the baby picture with a painting of red roses.

 Critical reception

 In a review for AllMusic, Chris Nickson praised the album's "intelligence" and stylistic diversity, but the album was only awarded three stars.
-Music critic Robert Christgau regarded the album as "transient punk-style agitprop with announcements," awarding the album two honourable mention stars, and praising "Timebomb" and "Mouthful" as highlights.
+Music critic Robert Christgau regarded the album as "transient punk-style agitprop with announcements," awarding the album two honourable mention stars, and praising "Timebomb" and "Mouthful of Shit" as highlights.
 Gina Morris gave it 2 out of 5 in the June 1994 issue of Select and called it "disappointingly uninspired, pretty rather than poignant and flooded with lame clichés and, for the most part, feeble subjects."